turunenv/ohtu-s23-miniprojekti/README.md

 # Definition of Done

 - Requirements met.
-- Python test coverage at > 70%.
+- Python test coverage at a decent level
 - Pushed to main branch and main branch is not broken.

 ## Asennus